cancertrancer/CheckMate/README.md

 Project completed November 18, 2020

-If I've learned anything from completing this project, it was to use the .forEach() method instead of "for" loops whenever possible.
+If I've learned anything from completing this project, it's to use the .forEach() method instead of "for" loops whenever possible.

 Sharing as a big thank you to Codecademy for helping me to learn JavaScript!